ZiadMarey/Todo-List-Manager/README.md

 The Website is developed for the purpose of learning and practicing Java Springboot as a Backend.

 ## Project Status
-Added Backend Authentication, will update the Frontend in the next days.
+Added Basic Authentication, will add JWT to the website in the next 2 days.

 # Technologies Used
 Frontend: **React**, with Libraries (Axios, React-Router and Bootstrap)